ClinicalTrials.Veeva

 Full description

-This study will be conducted to evaluate the effect of Arterio-Venous Fistula (AVF) care training given to hemodialysis patients on quality of life, comfort and self-care behaviours.
+This study will be conducted to determine the effect of Arterio-Venous Fistula (AVF) care training given to haemodialysis patients on quality of life, comfort and self-care behaviours.

 Hypotheses:

-H0: AVF care training given to hemodialysis patients has no effect on patients' quality of life, comfort and self-care behaviours.
+H0: AVF care training given to haemodialysis patients has no effect on patients' quality of life, comfort and self-care behaviours.

-H1: AVF care training given to hemodialysis patients affects patients' quality of life.
+H1: AVF care training given to haemodialysis patients affects patients' quality of life.

-H1: AVF care training given to hemodialysis patients affects patients' comfort.
-H1: AVF care training given to hemodialysis patients affects patients' self-care behaviours.
+H3: AVF care training given to haemodialysis patients affects patients' self-care behaviours.

-The population of the study consists of a total of 67 patients receiving HD treatment and having AVF in the Dialysis Unit of Harakani State Hospital.
-The sample of the study will include individuals who volunteered to participate in the study among these patients and who meet the study criteria.
-Similar study data were taken into consideration in the selection of the study sample.
+The research population will consist of a total of 67 patients receiving HD treatment in the Dialysis Unit and having AVF.
+Similar study data were taken into consideration in the selection of the research sample.
 As a result of the power analysis performed in the G*Power version 3.1.9.7 programme, it was determined that a total of 52 participants, at least one person for each of the intervention and control groups, should be included in the sample size, 95% confidence interval, 95% test power (1-ß), 0.05% margin of error level.
-However, assuming that there would be losses, 10% of the sample size was added to the research sample and it was planned to conduct the research with a total of 60 patients, 30 in the intervention group and 30 in the control group.

 Randomisation and Blinding Simple random sampling method will be used for randomisation of the study.
 In order to avoid interactions between the patients participating in the study, they will be grouped according to the days of HD treatment sessions.
 In Group I: Patients receiving HD treatment on Mondays, Wednesdays and Fridays, and in Group II; patients receiving HD treatment on Tuesdays, Thursdays and Saturdays.
 Which group will be the control group and which will be the intervention group will be decided by drawing lots.